 Deb is the Managing Director of DMS Natural Resources LLC.
 With over ten years of experience in the water rights sector, Mrs. Stephenson is skilled in water valuation, water right management, and water investment analysis.
 Deborah brings a wide range of business and economic experience to MARS and is one of the country’s few experts in water appraisal and valuation.
 Mrs. Stephenson assists clients in making business decisions regarding one of their key assets, water.
 In addition, Deborah routinely provides land owners technical water right analysis, change / new water right application development, and strategic management recommendations.
 Deborah’s water business and economic experience spans the Western United States.
 Deborah joined the MARS board as a Director in 2013.

-Lynda is Montana DEQ’s Wetland Program Coordinator.
-Lynda led the development of the state’s five-year strategic framework for wetland and riparian conservation and restoration in Montana and has been instrumental in working to create an ILF sponsor for Montana under new federal regulations.
-In addition, as part of her responsibilities with DEQ, she is assisting in the ILF authorization effort.
-Lynda is a founding Director of MARS.
+Saul is Montana Department of Environmental Quality’s Wetland Program Coordinator.
+Saul leads the Montana Wetland Council and the development and implementation of the state’s five-year strategic framework for wetland and riparian conservation and restoration in Montana.
+As a founding Director, she was instrumental in creating MARS as an ILF sponsor for Montana under new federal regulations.
+Saul is a certified Professional Wetland Scientist and a Certified Floodplain Manager.

 Curtis is an environmental consultant with a history of work in aquatic systems including coastal environments.
 In mid-1990s, as manager of the Florida Keys Environmental Restoration Trust, Curtis worked with state, federal, and private entities to allow ILF mitigation contributions to the Trust and later drafted the ILF agreement that finalized the program.
 In Montana, he worked with state and federal agencies and the Wetlands Legacy Partnership in the establishment of Montana’s first ILF program.
 He is a founding Board member of MARS.